Kendi42/Supermaket-Self-Checkout-App-PublicView/README.md

 *This repository acts as a public view to this project, which, is otherwise stored in a private repository.
 The code can be viewed upon request.
 Enjoy!*

 ## Collaborators
-This is an individual project with no other collaborators
+This is an individually done project

 ## Languages and Tools used
 - Java language